Part 2

 Let's run the key-value database Redis and save some data there.
 We're going to need a PersistentVolume as well as an application that utilizes the Redis.

 StatefulSet requires a "Headless Service" to be responsible for the network identity.
-Let us start by defining a headless service" with clusterIP: None, this will instruct Kubernetes not to do proxying or load balancing and instead allow direct access to the Pods:
+Let us start by defining a "headless service" with clusterIP: None, this will instruct Kubernetes not to do proxying or load balancing, but instead allow direct access to the Pods:

 service.yaml